Shilla or Silla

 The Seokguram Grotto is a hermitage and part of the Bulguksa temple complex.
 It lies four kilometers east of the temple on Mt.
 Tohamsan, in Gyeongju, South Korea.
 The grotto overlooks the Sea of Japan (East Sea) and rests 750 meters above sea level.
 In 1962, it was designated the 24th national treasure of Korea.
 In 1995, Seokguram was added to the UNESCO World Heritage List together with the Bulguksa Temple.
 It exemplifies some of the best Buddhist sculptures in the world.
 [1]

 It is said to have been built by Gim Daeseong and originally called Seokbulsa (석불사, Stone Buddha Temple).
-Construction began in 742 when Gim Daeseong resigned his position in the king's court or in 751, the 10th year of the reign of King Gyeongdeok of Silla.
-This time period was the cultural peak of Unified Silla.
-The grotto was completed by the Silla court in 774, shortly after Gim's death.
+Construction began in 742 when Gim Daeseong resigned his position in the king's court or in 751, the 10th year of the reign of King Gyeongdeok of Shilla.
+This time period was the cultural peak of Unified Shilla.
+The grotto was completed by the Shilla court in 774, shortly after Gim's death.
 An old legend stated that Gim was reincarnated for his filial acts in his previous life.
 The legend relates that the Bulguksa Temple was dedicated to Gim’s parents in his present life while the Seokguram Grotto was dedicated to Gim's parents from a previous life.

 Decline

-By the mid-800s, however, Silla started to fall apart, due in part to corruption and factionalism.
+By the mid-800s, however, Shilla started to fall apart, due in part to corruption and factionalism.
 Increasingly weak and immoral rulers led to instability and the abuse of power by aristocrats.
 This situation gradually deteriorated into semi-anarchy in which private merchants controlled trade with China and Japan, and rebels and bandits took control of rural districts.
 In the 890s, peasant revolts led to the emergence of leaders who created rival states.
-One such leader, KyOn Hwon, established the Later Paekje Kingdom in the Cholla-Do area; another was Kungye, who created the state of Later Koguryo in the Kangwon-Do region.
-Both installed governments backed by strong armies that seriously challenged the Silla Dynasty, which shrank to a size not much larger than it was some 600 years earlier.
+One such leader, Kyon Hwon, established the Later Paekje Kingdom in the Cholla-Do area; another was Kungye, who created the state of Later Koguryo in the Kangwon-Do region.
+Both installed governments backed by strong armies that seriously challenged the Shilla Dynasty, which shrank to a size not much larger than it was some 600 years earlier.
 In 918, Wang Kon ousted his superior, Kungye, and Later Koguryo was renamed Koryo.
 After establishing control over the middle of the peninsula, Koryo took over Silla in 935 in an amicable transfer of power, and conquered Later Paekje in 936 after numerous hard-fought battles.